Anushka184190/tic-tac-toe/README.md

 # tic-tac-toe
-Experience the classic game of Tic Tac Toe right on your web browser.
-Play against a friend or challenge the computer in this timeless battle of strategy and wit.
+Welcome to our interactive Tic Tac Toe web application!
+Developed using modern web technologies, this project brings the beloved game to life on your screen.
+Engage in thrilling matches against friends or test your.
+With a sleek and intuitive user interface, smooth gameplay, and responsive design, our Tic Tac Toe project promises hours of entertainment and strategic fun for all players.